MailTape/MailTape/src/content/episodes/2025-11-12-joshua_idehen.md

 ## Joshua Idehen - It Always Was

  Sarah: **"** Another track from Joshua Idehen, the latest sortie !
-Producer Ludvig Parment's sampling is shining in this, these percussives seem to shimmer with their own momentum. **"**
+Producer Ludvig Parment's sampling is shining in this, these percussives seem to shimmer with their own momentum.
+Again, Idehen's poetry traces those slippery feelings of the now and of joy, and in these verses, we're right beside him. **"**

 ## Nightmares on Wax, Yasiin Bey - Bang Bien